is Orchid Bark good for drainage?

 14) Once the orchid pot is full of bark, press down tightly.

-Bark needs to be firm in place.
+Bark needs to be firmly in place.
 If you can pick the orchid up by the leaves and it not fall out of the pot, then you have a successfully potted plant.
 Many people think that pressing down on the orchid will hurt it, but orchids like to be tightly compacted in their potting mix.
 Since you have not used any water retaining material, except maybe a handful of sphagnum moss, then you’ll need to do some extra compressing to make sure the bark is touching against the roots.
 If not, the roots will be too exposed to air and your orchid will dehydrate even with constant watering.

 15) Water your orchid one final time.

 This is to test the potting medium and its drainage.
 It should drain fast and reach all the roots.
 Once done, place your orchid in a location where it gets lots of light and has plenty of air circulation to dry out.
-The next watering will be a little longer, since the bark still has plenty of humidity absorbed in it, so keep an eye out for the next five to seven days.
+The next watering will be a little longer, since the bark still has plenty of humidity absorbed in it, so keep an eye out for the next five to twelve days.

-If you’re wondering why the pictures in this article are all of tree bark, it’s because you can use tree bark that you find around your natural habitat to use in your potting media.
+If you’re wondering why some the pictures in this article are all of tree bark, it’s because you can use tree bark that you find around your natural habitat to use in your potting media.
 Make sure to bake it in the oven to sterilize it, ridding it of all harmful insects, bacteria, and fungus.
 Once sterilized, you can break it into smaller pieces, depending on how big or small your orchid prefers.

 I hope you’ve enjoyed learning about Orchid bark.
 If you have any questions, comments, arguments, or just want to step in to say hello, I’d appreciate it!
 It’s always great to meet new friends and exchange ideas with other orchid growers.